Topic IndexLibrary Index

 How should I prepare my child for neurological testing?

 Infants.
 You cannot explain the examination to an infant, but you can help your baby feel more secure during the test by bringing a special blanket, toy, or pacifier.
+For many of the studies, sedation or anesthesia is performed, which requires the child to fast before the procedure.
 You may breastfeed your baby or give him or her a bottle of juice or formula once the technician tells you your baby can eat.

 It is important to be honest with your child.
 If the test will be uncomfortable, be sure to talk about and tell him or her it is okay to cry.
 Because children at this age are afraid of being separated from their parent, let him or her know that mom or dad will stay with him or her as much as possible.
 When you come to the hospital, bring a favorite book, toy, or blanket.

 School-aged children.
 School-aged children have good imaginations.
 If you do not tell them the truth, they may imagine something much worse than the actual test.
 The day of the test, tell your child that he or she will be going to the hospital to have some pictures taken.
 Tell him or her that the pictures will help the doctor decide how to make him or her better.
 Use simple words.
 Be honest.
 Try to tell your child exactly what will happen.
 If your child's test is going to be uncomfortable, be sure to tell him or her it is okay to cry.
 When you come to the hospital, bring along a favorite book, toy, or game.
 Depending on the age and emotional maturity of the child, sedation, or anesthesia may be used.